openfaas/faas-netes/chart/openfaas/README.md

 echo "OpenFaaS admin password: $PASSWORD"
 ```

+It is not recommended to disable basic authentication.

-## Deploy as an OpenFaaS Pro customer
+## Deploy OpenFaaS Pro

-* Create the required secret with your [OpenFaaS Pro license](https://www.openfaas.com/support/):
+* Create the required secret with your [OpenFaaS Pro license](https://www.openfaas.com/pricing/):

 ```bash
 kubectl create secret generic \